EXHIBITION | Ongoing

-In 2018, the museum commissioned Trimpin, a ground-breaking composer and sculptor, to design and create a major new work for the WSU community.
+In 2016, the museum commissioned Trimpin, a ground-breaking composer and sculptor, to design and create a major new work for the WSU community.
 Ambiente432 debuted at the inauguration of the Jordan Schnitzer Museum of Art and has now entered the museum’s permanent collection.
-This January the work will be restaged in the gallery space it was originally designed for.

 Funding for this exhibition is provided by the Samuel H. and Patricia W. Smith Endowment, the Holland/Orton Endowment, and Members of the Jordan Schnitzer Museum of Art WSU.